Dulles Town Center, Virginia: History

+2023 shooting incident

+On April 2, 2023, YouTuber Tanner Cook was shot in the stomach after harassing and following a stranger while filming a prank video.
+The victim, Alan Colie, was arrested immediately but was ultimately found to have acted in justifiable self-defense after a jury trial.
+The gun used was a handgun, but the specific type of handgun hasn't been publicly disclosed.

 Geography

 The Dulles Town Center CDP is in eastern Loudoun County.
 It is bordered to the north by Virginia State Route 7 (Leesburg Pike) and to the west by Virginia State Route 28.
 Neighboring communities are Sterling to the south and east, Ashburn and Kincora to the west, and Countryside and Cascades to the north.
 Dulles Town Center is 10 mi southeast of Leesburg, the Loudoun county seat, and 27 mi northwest of downtown Washington, D.C.

 According to the U.S. Census Bureau, the CDP has a total area of 6.3 sqkm, of which 0.06 sqkm, or 0.94%, are water.
 The community drains westward to Broad Run, a north-flowing tributary of the Potomac River.

+Demographics

+Dulles Town Center was first listed as a census designated place in the 2010 U.S. census.

 Government

 Loudoun County Board of Supervisors

-Dulles Town Center is part of the Broad Run District of the Loudoun County Board of Supervisors, represented by Sylvia R. Glass.
+Dulles Town Center is part of the Sterling District of the Loudoun County Board of Supervisors, represented by Koran Saines.

 Virginia General Assembly

-Dulles Town Center is part of Virginia's 87th House of Delegates district, represented by Democrat Suhas Subramanyam, first elected in 2019, who resides in Ashburn.
-The CDP is also a part of Virginia's 33rd Senate district, represented by Democrat Jennifer Boysko, first elected in 2019, who resides in Herndon.
+Dulles Town Center is part of Virginia's 28th House of Delegates district, represented by Democrat David Reid, first elected in 2017, who resides in Ashburn.
+The CDP is also a part of Virginia's 32nd Senate district, represented by Democrat Suhas Subramanyam, first elected in 2023, who resides in Ashburn.